Dufyz/dufyz/README.md

 ## About me

-My name is Guilherme Iago Schmidt Thomaz, I am Brazilian and 18 years old.
+My name is Guilherme Iago Schmidt Thomaz, I'm Brazilian and I'm 17 years old.
+I am committed to teamwork and always willing to learn from other team members.

-I describe myself as a person with a passion for knowledge.
-From my passion for cosmology I started studying astronomy and discovered along the way how important data is for science and the functioning of the systems, robots and artificial intelligences that interest me so much.
-So this is how my love for technology emerged as a child.
+I describe myself as a person passionate about knowledge.
+I started studying astronomy and discovered along the way how important data is to science and the functioning of systems, cars, robots, and artificial intelligences that interest me so much.
+That's how my love for technology emerged when I was a child.

+I started as a back-end programmer and developed several personal projects in the field.
+Currently, I am a student at IFG - Federal Institute of Goiás, pursuing a Bachelor's degree in Information Systems.
+My qualifications are assured by a solid educational foundation where my personal and academic skills have been enhanced.

-As a developer I started as a Back-end programmer.
-Since then I have been dedicating myself to my studies.
-I work with Python, Java, JavaScript and some framework of the same.
+As a programmer, I work with Python, Java, JavaScript, TypeScript, and some of their frameworks.
+I use my knowledge in technology to develop projects that involve all my knowledge.

-Besides my work, I enjoy science, movies, games, music, podcast and books.
-In my free time I usually spend my time with family and friends.
+Outside of work, I enjoy science, movies, games, music, podcasts, and books.
+In my free time, I usually spend time with family and friends.

+I am always open to new learning opportunities and strive to stay up-to-date with the latest trends and technologies in the market.
+If you have any questions or interest, please do not hesitate to contact me.
+Thank you for your time and consideration.

   <img align="right" alt="Gui-pic" height="150" style="border-radius:50px;" src="https://static-cdn.jtvnw.net/jtv_user_pictures/bfcb2acf-93e0-4fc3-8d99-cf89fe7195bd-profile_image-300x300.png">